 The topic of death is one of the most mysterious and at the same time taboo topics in our society.
 The majority of human beings live with a great fear of death, seeing it as something negative, and to be avoided at all costs.
 But what if we got it all wrong?
 What if we misunderstood the process and purpose of death?
 These are the very questions and ideas that are explored through the documentary called *The Path: Afterlife.”

-I had the great pleasure recently, of having the chance to attend the screening of a new documentary called “The Path: Afterlife“.
-In our quest as evolving beings to learn and grow, this movie is one that I was very excited to share with you, as it touches upon and expands our understanding of life, death and the afterlife.
+I had a great pleasure recently, of having the chance to attend the screening of a new documentary called “The Path: Afterlife“.
+In our quest as evolving beings to learn and grow, this movie is one that I was very excited to share with you, as it touches upon and expands our understanding of life, death, and the afterlife.

 This is where The Path: Afterlife comes in.
 It is a concise, wise and simple exploration, rooted in love, that offers us an expanded awareness of the possibilities where death and the afterlife are concerned.

 The Path: Afterlife is a documentary that was directed by Michael Habernig and produced by April Hannah.
 Both of them share a unique interest in matters that deal with the metaphysical and hence were moved to work together and produce movies, which would serve to raise the vibrational levels of the universe.

 The Path: Afterlife, is the first of several films that they will be producing in this series, that each deal in a unique way with the purpose of the soul, our life, healing, and other metaphysical topics.